About me

 I currently focus on the gravitational lensing of the Cosmic Microwave Background (CMB), which encodes an integrated map of the matter distribution from us to the last scattering surface.
 I develop optimal estimators and analysis tools for reconstructing this lensing signal in upcoming CMB experiments, with the goal of extracting precise cosmological information.

-I am also actively involved in combining CMB lensing with other tracers of large-scale structure, such as galaxy clustering and weak lensing from the upcoming Euclid mission.
+I am also actively involved in combining CMB lensing with other tracers of large-scale structure, such as galaxy clustering and weak lensing from the Euclid mission.